N0tA1dan/Krypton/README.md

 Krypton is a free and open source symmetrical encryption program.

 Usually encryption is hard to understand for some begginers when approaching this topic.
-UwUcrypt is here to Help.
+Krypton is here to Help.
 Krypton is easy, short, and understandable for most begginer software developers.

 Krypton is still being programmed as of 05/21/2021 and will have various releases of it soon.